wlagho/wlagho/README.md

-As a student, I am focused on expanding my knowledge and skills in my field of study.
-My academic journey involves learning various languages, participating in research, and preparing for my future career.
-I aim to become a well-rounded, skilled and proficient professional who can contribute meaningfully by developing innovative solutions to complex problems my chosen field.
+As a dedicated student, I'm passionate about expanding my knowledge in software engineering.
+My journey involves mastering various programming languages, engaging in research, and preparing for a dynamic career in tech.
+I aim to become a versatile and skilled professional, capable of developing innovative solutions to complex problems in the ever-evolving field of software development.

 <!--
 **Wendy-Lagho/Wendy-Lagho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.